 Shooting in Botswana is and always will be a highlight.
-The okavango delta and Chobe are just the most breathtakingly beautiful places, teaming with wildlife in it’s most untouched way.
+The Okavango Delta and Chobe are just the most breathtakingly beautiful places, teeming with wildlife in it’s most untouched way.

 Are there any areas of photography that you have yet to pick up on that you’d like to learn?